Centre for Extra Mural Studies (EMS)

 This public education programme offers courses on a range of topics from arts, humanities and current issues to the physical and environmental sciences and aims to make specialised knowledge accessible to a wide audience, regardless of educational qualifications.
 These courses are for non-degree purposes and do not involve examinations or certification, though written or practical projects and reading may be required.

 The programme is available from October each year on the Summer School website.
-The 67th annual Summer School will take place from Monday 16 January to Friday 27 January 2016.
+The sixty-ninth annual Summer School will run from Monday 15 January to Friday 26 January 2018.

 LSE-UCT July School

 The LSE-UCT July School is an exciting intensive academic programme taught in English by world-leading faculty from the London School of Economics and Political Science (LSE) and the University of Cape Town (UCT).
 It attracts students and professionals from leading institutions and organisations around the world.

 This two-week summer school-style programme offers a range of exciting university-level courses considering the academic and policy responses to the major social science issues of the twenty-first century, all with relevance to Africa and its relations with the world today.
 Participants take one intensive course for the duration of the two-week July School, typically comprising four hours of lectures each morning and a 90 minute class each afternoon – a total of 48 contact hours.
 The courses are assessed, including a final examination, and successful students are awarded a certificate and transcript.